Subbuteo Resume image

 Even holidays didn't prevent me from adding to my collection.
 A family holiday at that time was a week in Great Yarmouth, and I remember buying 16 Arsenal and a scoreboard while we were away!

 They were Midlands Select, Southcoast City, Thames Southern, Manchester Town, Northern Town, Glasgow Wanderers, Birmingham United, Pool City, North London, East England, Leeds District and Eastern Town.
-I remember Midlands Select were top of the league and Northern Town were bottom when I abandoned the league.
+I remember Midlands Select were top of my new league and Northern Town were bottom when I abandoned it.
 I was playing every single match and it was taking me forever to get to the end of a week's fixtures!
 Early experiences taught me that I would need to come up with some other way of simulating some of the matches.

 My friend Adrian, who again I later fell out with, (there's a theme developing here) and I decided to set up a league using the 22 teams in the Central League, which was basically all the reserve teams playing in the 1970s and 1980s.
 Dad had been taking me to see Nottingham Forest Reserves on a regular basis, as with the crowd trouble rampant at the time, he thought it was too dangerous for me to go and see first team action.
 He did relent in the close season though and I got to see Nottingham Forest play both Tampa Bay Rowdies and New York Cosmos (minus Pele).
+Another time, we even went to the Trent End at Half Time, when Forest were playing Man United.
+My Dad and I somehow managed to get over an open and unattended turnstile and I saw the second half.
+All I can remember is seeing Gary Bailey in goal in front of me.
 But I digress.

 Instead we went our own way, and set up two different leagues, one each, for solo play.
 I had two divisions of eight teams, using some of the teams I had bought for the Central League that never got off the ground.
 Manchester United had to be in there!
 I remember this season was completed, with United as champions, naturally, and then the second season was abandoned.